Art History - National Moderator's Report

 This standard requires students to use evidence to explain and analyse the importance or lack of importance placed on art works by groups or individuals.

-The standard could be met where supporting evidence (such as meanings, styles or background information of the art works) was linked to the discussion of the specified values.
-Evidence that met the requirements of the standard explicitly identified different values that were placed on art works and clearly articulated the reasons for these values, with supporting evidence.
-For example, by identifying and explaining personal and political values of Kollwitz’s ‘Memorial for Karl Liebknecht’ as a means of reflecting on the artist’s individual grief as well as being a statement of propaganda.
+The standard could be met where supporting evidence, such as meanings, stylistic features, or contextual background of the art works was linked to the discussion of the specified values.
+Evidence that met the requirements explicitly identified the different values that were placed on art works and clearly articulated the reasons for these values with supporting evidence.
+For example, by identifying and explaining how artistic value is demonstrated in Duchamp’s ‘Fountain’ through the ways in which the artist presents a readymade object to raise questions about art itself.

 91488: Examine the relationship(s) between a theory and art works

-This standard requires students to explain and evaluate the key principles or ideas of a theory that relates to art, and to demonstrate how these principles relate to specific art works.
+This standard requires students to explain and evaluate the key principles or ideas of a theory related to art and to demonstrate how these principles connect to specific art works.

-- Ensuring that the selected theory has multiple principles with clear and appropriate links to the art works.
-Theories with too narrow a focus restricted student achievement.
-For example, while Alberti’s theory of perspective has too narrow a focus for curriculum level 8, examining Alberti’s ‘Istoria’ provides appropriate scope for the standard to be met.
+Ensuring that the selected theory offers multiple principles that can be clearly and appropriately linked to the chosen art works is a key aspect of the standard.
+Theories with an overly narrow focus limited students’ ability to meet the requirements of the standard.
+For example, while Alberti’s theory of perspective is too restricted for meaningful application at curriculum level 8, examining Alberti’s concept of ‘Istoria’ provides a broader and more suitable scope for establishing relevant connections.

 91489: Analyse texts about art

-This standard requires students to analyse ideas and views expressed by the author(s) of the selected texts and identify interpretations about art, using supporting evidence from the texts.
+This standard requires students to analyse the ideas and views expressed by the author(s) of selected texts and to identify interpretations about art, using supporting evidence drawn directly from those texts.

-The standard could be met where the selected texts provided an appropriate scope for the students to bring their own interpretations, with the author(s) directly expressing their viewpoints and ideas on certain aspects of art.
+The standard was met most effectively when the selected texts provided an appropriate scope for students to contribute their own interpretations.
+Texts in which the author(s) directly articulated their viewpoints on specific aspects of art created opportunities for students to engage critically with these ideas, compare them with their own perspectives, and develop a more nuanced analysis.

 Assessor Support